Dhruv-Chiripal/elevator_controller/README.md

 ## FSM

-IDLE	-- No pending requests
+IDLE	-- No pending requests \n
 MOVE_UP -- Moving upward to a requested floor MOVE_DOWN	 -- Moving downward to a requested floor STOP -- At requested floor, door opens